-As a rule, the Supervisory Board meets four times a year (2015: seven times) and monitors the efficiency of its activities on a regular basis with respect to both their effectiveness and their appropriateness in view of new challenges.
+The Supervisory Board generally meets four times a year (seven times in 2016) and regularly reviews the efficiency of its activities.
 The Supervisory Board reviews its activities in the past fiscal year on an annual basis in the Supervisory Board Report.
-A detailed breakdown of its remuneration is provided in the Remuneration Report in the Group management report in the 2015 Annual Report.
+A detailed breakdown of its remuneration is provided in the Remuneration Report in the Group management report in the 2016 Annual Report.